wangerekaharun/StreamReactions/README.md

 ## Cumulative Reactions

 Another famous reaction is the clap reaction or enabling a user to react more than once.
 This is useful in blogs and articles.
-The Reactions API allows this functionality out of the box.
+The Stream's Android SDK allows this functionality out of the box.
 You do this is by adding the <code>score</code> in your reaction model as shown below:

 ```Kotlin
 val reaction = Reaction(